junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 C) ...

-SPOKESPERSON: Not only does TasteWise has thoughtful suggestions for the customers, but also to the staff members in the kitchen.
+SPOKESPERSON (V.O.): Not only does TasteWise has thoughtful suggestions for the customers, but also to the staff members in the kitchen.
 Ensuring the best quality, healthy, clean food is offered.

 D) ...

-SPOKESPERSON: TasteWise knows perfectly what's the best way to persuade you, sounding like you mom or your boss -- whichever works the best for you!
+SPOKESPERSON (V.O.): TasteWise knows perfectly what's the best way to persuade you, sounding like you mom or your boss -- whichever works the best for you!

 E) ...

-CUT TO:
+INT.
+SHOW ROOM - DAY

 SPOKESPERSON: TasteWise Plus doesn't just know what's best for you.
 It <u>ensures</u> you get it!

+CUT TO:

 ### Act 3: Tier 3